AdobeDocs/workfront.en/help/classic/scenario-planner/access-needed-to-use-sp.md

 >* Send a link to your plan to other users
 >* Share the plan with other users
 >
->  For information about sharing a plan, see Share a plan in the Adobe Workfront Scenario Planner.
+>  For information about sharing a plan, see Share a plan in the Scenario Planner.
 >
 >When a user is deactivated, their plans have no owner and cannot be accessed unless previously shared with a link.